mitsuse/dotfiles/README.md

 ## Requirements

 * Vim 7.4 or above or NeoVim.
+* "xcopy" command in $PATH (Windows)
 * "git" command in $PATH (if you want to install github or vim.org plugins)

 ## Quick start

+Note: You must define the installation directory before to use dein.
+It depends on your usage.
+For example, "\~/.vim/bundles" or "\~/.cache/dein" or "\~/.local/share/dein".
+dein.vim has not define the default installation directory.
+You must not set the installation directory under "\~/.vim/plugin" or "\~/.config/nvim/plugin".

 #### If you are using Unix/Linux or Mac OS X.

+Note: {directory} is just placeholder.

 1. Run below script.